 The Club Brugge Foundation organizes projects that promote the social integration, health and education of mainly disadvantaged groups.
 Club Brugge takes on its responsibility to society by using the power of football to benefit society in general..

 The Verhaeghe family also supports the Anticancer Fund, partly by providing office space for the fund since its inception in the grounds of Bever Castle.

-In order to continue to safeguard Flemish entrepreneurship in the future and help to prepare a new generation of entrepreneurs, Bart Verhaeghe is involved in Vlerick Business School as a director.
+In order to continue to safeguard Flemish entrepreneurship in the future and help to prepare a new generation of entrepreneurs, Bart Verhaeghe supports the Student Entrepreneurship Fund of Vlerick Business School.